 This training program focuses on both knowledge acquisition and clinical skills development.

 Participants are expected to engage in supplemental learning between live Sessions.
-Activities include viewing video tutorials (about 3hrs), reading and reflective exercises.
+Activities include viewing video tutorials (about 5-hrs), reading and reflective exercises.
 Participants should allow up to 1.5hrs of supplementary learning each week between Sessions.
 It is expected participants will attend all Sessions live.

 *Please note that this is a live training event and attendance and participation are expected.*

 Please be sure to check all the dates and times for the training and be sure you can attend.
 However, I understand that things come up and it may not be possible to attend every session live.
 In the event that you cannot attend live due to an unforeseen event (eg, illness), the session will be recorded so you can watch later and do not miss the content.
-In order to receive a Certificate of Attendance for the training, no more than 2 sessions can be missed as participation is key to learning.

-Registration Fee: AU$2045
+Registration Fee: $3375

-$600 deposit required at Registration
+$875 deposit required at Registration

 Cost includes GST and all participant inclusions